ThinkingThoughts

 1. Whiny Friend: This particular type of friend is somewhat wearing.
 She is perpetually experiencing some sort of life crisis – and no matter what it is, it’s a crisis to her!
 Husband is being a jerk…kids are being selfish and mean or having problems in school…mom is being overcritical…boss is keeping her from advancing – you name it.
 If the damn toilet overflows, it’s an existential life crisis.
 Now, I need to be specific about this – I am not talking about the person who only calls when she has a crisis; that comes later.
 This is the person who has a crisis EVERY DAY and every single conversation involves something that is just dreadfully wrong with her life.
 And it goes without saying that none of it is ever her fault.
 She may be a perfectly nice person, but she is needy, whiny, and has a major blind spot about her own faults.

 2. Superior Friend: This friend seems to exist solely to point out your inadequacies.
 She may not mean to be mean; she may not even realize she is being mean – but she can always tell you what you are doing wrong, or how she has done it better, faster, and for less money.
 There’s not a lot more to her, really – and you really don’t want to talk to her about your problems, because she will point out to you how she doesn’t have that problem because she is smarter, stronger, sexier or more talented.
-In the process she will make you understand exactly why your problem is completely your fault and you are a total waste of human flesh for having encountered this problem, because no normal person (someone like her, in other words) would ever have this problem.
+In the process she will, very sweetly, make you understand exactly why your problem is completely your fault and you are a total waste of human flesh for having encountered this problem, because no normal person (someone like her, in other words) would ever have this problem.
 This friend is no fun to be around, even when she’s trying to be helpful (which she may honestly be!).
 Unfortunately, we don’t often recognize a Superior Friend until it is too late.

 3. One-Up Friend: The name sort of says it all.
 She can take two forms but is usually a hybrid of the two – anything you say she can either top, or “bottom”.
 If you got a promotion, she got a better one.
 If your boss is a jerk, hers is worse.
 If your child is making straight As, hers is being inducted into Mensa.
 If you have a sprained wrist, she has a necrotic bowel.
-Being with this friend feels like running a race that you can’t win and don’t enjoy.
+Being with this friend feels like running an endless race that you can’t win and don’t enjoy.

 4. Sarcastic Friend: This one I avoid like the plague.
 She will put you down, belittle you, and tell you and everyone else in the world how stupid, clumsy, and absurd you are – all with a laugh and an elbow that says, “Hey, we all know I’m just playing with you” – even though she probably isn’t, and even if she is it doesn’t feel like it.
 I don’t consider this a friend at all, but I know people who have friends like this.
 Why they stick around, I have no idea, but there you have it.